Gabriel-RQ/pyinterfacer/PROJECT.md

 It actually looks like the entire draw method is _doomed_.
 Removing the overlays rendering also give performance boots, the same for almost every other part of it's code.

 NEW INFO: Managed to track down the performance issues even further to the overlay system.
+NEW INFO: Started to refactor the code for the library.
+Most of it is already made.